aklump/link_checker/README.md

 ## Summary

-Check your website for broken links.
+Crawl your website and detect broken links.
+Generate various reports based on HTTP status codes and other criteria.

 ## Quick Start